Standard Error

 What is Standard Error in Statistics?

-The standard deviation of a sampling distribution, measuring how much a sample statistic typically varies from the true population parameter.
+The standard error (SE) is the standard deviation of a sampling distribution, measuring how much a sample statistic (like the sample mean) typically varies from the true population parameter across repeated samples.
+It decreases as sample size increases.

 How Standard Error Connects to Other Ideas